bakks/virginian/README.md

 multicore CPU execution when all-in data and results transfers to and from the GPU are included.
 When these are cached on the GPU, it is around __5x - 10x__ faster than the CPU.
-Speedup depends on the query, number of data records, number of result records, and the specific test hardware, your mileage may vary.
+Speedup depends on the query, number of data records, number of result records, and the specific test hardware.
+Your mileage may vary.

 The point is that unindexed SQL SELECT filters are faster on GPU hardware than CPU hardware, _even for arbitrary data size_, and including transfer times.
 This is possible because of two innovations: the __Tablet__, and my technique of _mapped memory with lazy result writes_.
 See the paper for more details.

-Here are some performance charts:
+Here are some performance charts that compare running times of a 10 SQL query suite on the CPU and two GPU execution techniques.
+The mapped configuration is applicable to arbitrary data sizes, while the cached configuration applies only for data sizes that fit within the GPU's global memory.

 <img src="http://pbbakkum.com/virginian/perfhist.jpg"/>